fenago/snowflake-intermediate/exploratory_data_analysis_with_snowflake_and_deepnote/exploratory_data_analysis_with_snowflake_and_deepnote.md

 the summer months and colder in the winter months.

 Let’s choose `df` as the DataFrame to visualize by selecting it from the dropdown at the top of the Chart block.
-Select “point chart” and specify how you would like to map columns of your data to the X/Y coordinates on the chart.
+Select "point chart" and specify how you would like to map columns of your data to the X/Y coordinates on the chart.
 Since we want to see temperature as a function of time, let’s select `date` for the X axis and `temp`